IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Remove Commands](images/crud-remove-orders.png)

-Let's enrich the `OrderDto` so that when we query it, the relevant information is there.
+Let's enrich the `OrderDto` so that when you query it, the relevant information is there.
 * Right-click on the `OrderDto` and select `Map from Domain`.
 * In the tree view check `OrderItem`.
 * Click `Done`.